-After going the heats and semis where he seemed not to move out of second gear, on August 30, the lanky Rudisha officially sat on top of the men 800m running after a seemingly effortless 1:43.91 triumph at the Daegu Sports Stadium to ascend to the World title.
+After going the heats and semis where he seemed not to move out of second gear, on August 30, Rudisha officially sat on top of the men 800m running after a seemingly effortless 1:43.91 triumph at the Daegu Sports Stadium to claim gold.

-He survived being spiked on his left heel as the competitors scrambled to get their positions at the first curve to assume the lead before unleashing a flawless display of front running, going through the opening lap in 51.33 before closing in on the title.
+He survived being spiked on his left heel as the competitors scrambled to get their positions early on to assume the lead before unleashing a flawless display of front running, going through the opening lap in 51.33 before going on to win the title.

-“It was tough, my shoe almost came off and I believe that would have been the end of my chances but thanks to God, it held,” the new king of the men 800m running described.
+“It was tough, my shoe almost came off and I believe that would have been the end of my chances but thank God, it held.”

 Two further victories on his return to the meetings circuit, the first in Rieti achieved in 1:41.33 (10 September) in a spirited chase for his World record that just fell short and 1:43.96 in the Diamond League Final in Brussels (16 September) earned his second Diamond Trophy in as many years along with its $40,000 jackpot.

-However, Rudisha’s winning streak of 26 finals over 800m was snapped by Ethiopian teenager, Mohammed Aman, the World Youth silver winner, at the Notturna meeting in Milan on 18 September in wet conditions with the World champ running 1:43.57 against 1:43.50 posted by the winner in a result that caused ripples in the athletics world.
+However, Rudisha’s winning streak of 26 races over 800m was snapped by Ethiopian teenager, Mohammed Amman at the Notturna meeting in Milan on 18 September in wet conditions with the World champ running 1:43.57 against 1:43.50 posted by the winner.

 Having gauged his speed at the 18 February Sydney Classic over 400m (45.82/2nd), Rudisha returned to familiar territory, winning the Melbourne Classic (1:44.33) on 3 March to lay the platform for the start of his proper season.